Please send all your inquiries in English to my email email@example.com

 The design is included into the price of the tattoo.

-Tattooing gives me opportunities to create something beautiful and unique, combine work with travelling, meet new people.
-All of that inspires me everyday 🤍
+Tattooing gives me opportunities to create something beautiful and unique, combine work with traveling, meet people from all over the world.
+All of that inspires me every day 🤍

 All the equipment and working surfaces are covered with special protection when in use.
 I use only disposable supplies (cartridges, caps for ink, protection for the tattoo machine etc).
 Cartridges are sterile and are always unpacked in front of the client.